 If you qualify, you can receive $490 per year from date of your first assessment.
 If the funding limit is reached, you can still continue to purchase the same products at the same contracted price from Independence Australia.

 If you are registered participant under the National Disability Insurance Scheme (NDIS), you will need to request funding for continence products in your NDIS planning meeting and have it included in your plan.
-Please talk to you NDIS planner, Local Coordinator, or Therapy Focus’ PEBBLES Team to find out what funding options are available to you as an NDIS participant.
+Please talk to you NDIS planner, Local Coordinator, or Therapy Focus’ Continence Team to find out what funding options are available to you as an NDIS participant.

 Don’t put off access valuable continence products because you don’t want to have ‘that’ conversation.
 Continence needs to be talked about.
 If something doesn’t feel right, it’s important to have a conversation with a healthcare professional.